Roy Hodgson: Fulham

 Players joining Fulham before the 2009–10 season included right back Stephen Kelly and midfielders Bjørn Helge Riise, Damien Duff and Jonathan Greening.
-Hodgson enjoyed a fantastic run in the Europa League.
+Hodgson enjoyed a memorable run in the Europa League.
 The club's campaign, which started in July 2009 in the third qualifying round, featured impressive performances in the group stage, including defeating Basel at the hostile St. Jakob-Park in the final group game to qualify for the knockout stage at the expense of the Swiss club.
 In the following rounds, Fulham went on to eliminate holders Shakhtar Donetsk 3–2 on aggregate, Italian runners-up Juventus 5–4 on aggregate and German champions Wolfsburg 3–1 on aggregate.
 The victory against Juventus was especially memorable.
 Fulham lost 3–1 in Turin and went 4–1 down on aggregate in the second minute of the second leg at Craven Cottage.
 However, a goal from Bobby Zamora, a brace from Zoltán Gera and a late winner from Clint Dempsey meant that Fulham won the tie 5–4 on aggregate.

 On 29 April 2010, Hodgson guided Fulham to their first major European final in their 130-year history, winning the home leg 2–1 after a 0–0 away draw to gain a 2–1 aggregate victory over Hamburg in the Europa League semi-final.
 In the final on 12 May at the HSH Nordbank Arena in Hamburg, Fulham played Spanish club Atlético Madrid.
 The game went to extra time at 1–1 after first-half goals from Diego Forlán and Simon Davies.
 With a penalty shoot-out looming and just four minutes remaining, Forlán scored again to win the game for Atlético Madrid.
 In the Premier League, the Europa League commitments showed as their League form became inconsistent.
 Fulham lost four of their first six games before losing only one of their following 12.
 Five successive defeats preceded a run of five unbeaten.
 Three straight defeats were then followed by three unbeaten before their final four games garnered one win and three defeats, meaning the club finished twelfth, just four points off ninth place.
 The club also enjoyed another good run in the FA Cup, again reaching the quarter-final before losing the replay to Tottenham Hotspur.